xzy3/SNP_analysis/README.md

 OUTPUT
 ======

-	1) BAM file of mapped reads.
+1) BAM file of mapped reads

 2)VCF files

    a) ready-mem.vcf made using UnifiedGenotyper

    b) hapreadyAll.vcf made using HaplotypeCaller

    c) hapreadyOnlySNPs.vcf same as above but only SNPs

 3) Unmapped reads and assembled contigs

 4) Spoligotype octal code if TB isolate

 5) Identification if Brucella species

 6) Index files

 INTERPRETATION OF RESULTS
 =========================